TN 6 (04-12)

 B. Policy for hearing officer’s duties for hearing for representatives

 Either party may object to the assigned hearing officer if the party feels that the hearing officer cannot render an unbiased decision.
 The hearing officer will consider the objection and decide either to proceed with the hearing or withdraw.
 If the hearing officer decides that he or she is unable to render an unbiased decision in the case due to prejudice for or against a party, or due to a personal interest in the matter, the hearing officer must refuse himself or herself.
-In that case, the Office of Disability Adjudication and Review will assign another ALJ to serve as the hearing officer for the case.
+In that case, the hearing office will assign another ALJ to serve as the hearing officer for the case.

 The parties to the hearing include the representative and the Social Security Administration.
 An attorney from OGC will represent the agency.
 An attorney or non-attorney may represent the representative.
 The hearing officer sets the time and place for an adversarial hearing on the charges.
 The hearing officer provides notice of at least 20 days of the hearing to the representative at his or her last known address and to the OGC attorney assigned to the case.
 The hearing officer may change the time and place for a hearing either on his or her own motion or at the request of a party to the hearing.
 The hearing officer may also adjourn or postpone the hearing, or reopen the hearing for the receipt of additional evidence at any time before he or she mails the notice of the decision in the case.
 The hearing officer gives all parties reasonable notice of any such changes.